Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications

-Since Eq. \eqref{eq:reduced_Oja_flow} is a lower-dimensional Oja flow, the stabilization technique from Theorem \ref{prop:positive_part_convergence} can be applied to ensure robust numerical computation.
-While constructing the basis $\bar{U}_\perp$ for the orthogonal complement may be non-trivial, it can often be performed as an offline computation.
+Because \eqref{eq:reduced_Oja_flow} is a lower-dimensional Oja flow, the stabilization technique from Theorem \ref{prop:positive_part_convergence} can be applied to ensure robust numerical computation.
+Although constructing the basis $\bar{U}_\perp$ for the orthogonal complement may be non-trivial, it can often be performed as an offline computation.